LucasZatta/go-sol-sum/README.md

 Approach 2: If you rather not clone this repository, just pull the DockerHub repository containing the project image.
 `docker pull lucasszatta/go-maxsum`
-After pulling the image, run it using the command: `docker run -p 8080:8000 golang-maxsum`
+After pulling the image, run it using the command: `docker run -p 8080:8000 lucasszatta/golang-maxsum`

 ## REST API
 Solve Max subarray sum problem